huggingface/blog/lora-adapters-dynamic-loading.md

 1. Warm up phase - that consists in downloading the model and setting up the service (25s).
 2. Then the inference job itself (10s).

-With the improvements , we were able to reduce the warm up time from 25s to 3s.
-We are able to serve inference for hundreds of distinct LoRAs, with less than 5 A10G GPUs, while the response time to user requests decreased from 35s to 13s.
+With the improvements, we were able to reduce the warm up time from 25s to 3s.
+We are now able to serve inference for hundreds of distinct LoRAs, with less than 5 A10G GPUs, while the response time to user requests decreased from 35s to 13s.

 Let's talk more about how we can leverage some recent features developed in the [Diffusers](https://github.com/huggingface/diffusers/) library to serve many distinct LoRAs in a dynamic fashion with one single service.